UjjwalSharma0112/HimDraftAi/README.md

-# HimShakti AI Product Copy Generator
+# HimDraft AI Product Copy Generator

 An AI-powered workspace for creating, refining, and managing compelling e-commerce product descriptions for Himalayan food and wellness products.